LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Experiments

-\textbf{The significance of LEMON.} We compare the effects of using LEMON for pretraining the surgical foundation model against those obtained with ImageNet-1K~\cite{Deng2009ImageNet:Database} (row 1 and row 3 in Table~\ref{tab:ablations}).
-The model trained on LEMON outperformed the one pretrained on ImageNet by a large margin (+12.9pp F1-score on phase recognition, +4.3pp mDice on semantic segmentation).
-This finding suggests that pretraining on LEMON offers a superior approach for surgery-specific foundation model training compared to pretraining on general-purpose datasets like ImageNet.
+\textbf{The significance of LEMON.} We compare the effects of using LEMON for pretraining the surgical foundation model against those obtained with general-purpose ImageNet-1K (IN-1K)~\cite{Deng2009ImageNet:Database} and a smaller-scale surgical dataset, Cholec80 (51h)~\cite{Twinanda2017EndoNet:Videos} (rows 1, 2 \& 4, Table~\ref{tab:ablations}).
+Pretraining on LEMON's massive scale (938h) yielded substantial F1-score improvements on AutoLaparo phase recognition over both ImageNet (+12.9pp) and Cholec80 (+19.0pp).
+These results confirm that a large-scale, domain-specific dataset like LEMON offers a superior approach for pretraining surgical foundation models.

-\textbf{The importance of rigorous data curation.} We analyze the importance of our data curation pipeline by comparing LemonFM against a model pretrained on an uncurated version of LEMON (i.e., the raw surgical YouTube videos without our data curation).
-Our data curation pipeline (Fig.~\ref{fig:data_curation_pipeline}) yields substantial improvements.
-Specifically, the curated dataset leads to an increase of 4.5pp F1-score in the phase recognition task and 1.3pp of mDice in the semantic segmentation task (rows 2 and 3 in Table~\ref{tab:ablations}).
+\textbf{The importance of rigorous data curation.} We analyze the importance of our data curation pipeline (Fig.~\ref{fig:data_curation_pipeline}) by comparing LemonFM against a model pretrained on an uncurated version of LEMON (i.e., the raw surgical YouTube videos without our data curation).
+Our data curation pipeline yields substantial improvements.
+Specifically, the curated dataset leads to an +4.5pp F1-score in the phase recognition task, and +1.3pp mDice in the semantic segmentation task (rows 3 \& 4, Table~\ref{tab:ablations}).

 \textbf{The effectiveness of the augmented distillation.} We compared the effectiveness of employing our proposed augmented distillation method (Fig.~\ref{fig:surgical_augmentation}) against a vanilla DINO~\cite{Caron2021EmergingTransformers}.
-LemonFM consistently outperformed the vanilla DINO baseline, with the largest gain (+3.2pp mDice) in semantic segmentation (rows 3 and 6 in Table~\ref{tab:ablations}).
+LemonFM consistently outperformed the vanilla DINO baseline, with the largest gain (+3.2pp mDice) in semantic segmentation (rows 4 \& 7 in Table~\ref{tab:ablations}).